Drinking alcohol over the course of years or months can cause moderate or heavy drinkers to experience sudden changes to their tolerance.

 You may develop an allergy to some of the ingredients in alcoholic beverages that cause you to develop an alcohol intolerance.

-Alcohol allergy is rare and can cause severe and even life-threatening symptoms such as:
+True alcohol allergies are rare and can cause severe symptoms, such as:

 - loss of consciousness